What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Again, calcium and magnesium are present everywhere in tap drinking water, bottled water, and natural water.

 But they aren't just any nutrients.
-They are indispensable nutrients that cannot be synthesized by the body.
+They are indispensable nutrients that the body cannot synthesize.
 In short, you only get them by intake.

 These organic minerals play a part in bone strength, conduction of nerve impulses, and heart function.

-Magnesium, for example, helps in contracting muscles and also in preventing heart disease.
-Calcium plays a very important role in blood clotting and the construction of bones.
+Magnesium, for example, supports muscle contraction and helps prevent heart disease.
+Calcium plays a very important role in blood clotting and bone formation.

 Water also carries electrolytes.
 We've already talked about this above.

-Electrolytes like sodium, potassium, and chloride are key electrolytes that keep fluidity in both inside and outside cells within the body.
+Electrolytes like sodium, potassium, and chloride are key to maintaining fluid balance inside and outside cells in the body.

 Without this balance, nerves will not be able to transmit signals, and muscles will not contract without grittiness.